Full Board Category Review

 In other cases, the Board, during its review, may require significant or numerous changes or clarifications to elements of a protocol, consent document, or other project related materials.
 Under these circumstances, the protocol cannot be approved, even on a contingent basis.
 The protocol is “tabled” or Deferred for major revision and re-submission to the Full Board.
 This happens when significant or numerous changes are required for the consent form, or the protocol itself, to address issues of risk, scientific merit, safety and clarity for the subjects likely to be involved in a project.

 For DEFERRED protocols, the Principal Investigator makes the necessary changes and re-submits the revised protocol for subsequent review.
 In this case, however, the review must be conducted by a convened IRB, and not only the IRB Chair.
 For that reason, investigators are strongly encouraged to appropriately respond to the Board Action notice specifying needed changes, and be able to submit a properly corrected protocol application in time for the next IRB meeting deadline.
-Investigators are also encouraged to seek additional guidance from ORC – IRB administrative staff managing that protocol to assist them in preparation of an appropriate and timely re-submission to avoid subsequent deferrals or delays. back to top
+Investigators are also encouraged to seek additional guidance from the NTR IRB administrative staff managing that protocol to assist them in preparation of an appropriate and timely re-submission to avoid subsequent deferrals or delays. back to top

 Who receives these IRB Board Action Notices / Letters of Approval?

 The Principal Investigator of record is responsible for all aspects of a research protocol involving human subjects, and is the person who will receive formal correspondence from the North Texas Regional IRB.

-The principal investigator may designate other project personnel to receive IRB notices or correspondence, and such designation should be made in IRBNet.
-However, the principal investigator is still fully responsible for acting on such correspondence from the North Texas Regional IRB. back to top
+The Principal Investigator may designate other project personnel to receive IRB notices or correspondence, and such designation should be made in the electronic submission system.
+However, the Principal Investigator is still fully responsible for acting on such correspondence from the North Texas Regional IRB. back to top

 This page was last modified on May 25, 2023